AresEkb/Safe_OCL/README.md

 a total supremum function, so types form an upper semilattice.
 It allows us to define rich expression typing rules in an elegant manner.

-The Preliminaries Section of the theory defines a number of helper lemmas for transitive closures and tuples.
+The Preliminaries Chapter of the theory defines a number of helper lemmas for transitive closures and tuples.
 It defines also a generic object model independent from OCL.
 It allows one to use the theory as a reference for formalization of analogous languages.